Wilfred/ReVo-utilities/README.md

 License
 -------

-This tools has an AGPLv3 licence, see COPYING for details.
+This tool has a MIT licence, see COPYING for details.